evukich/Predicting-Fetal-Health-Outcomes-by-CTG-data-/README.md

 Models were hypertuned to provide highly accurate results.
 The highest performing model achieved 95% accuracy in predicting the fetal health outcome as 'Normal', 'Suspect', or 'Pathological'.
 XG Boost shows a 95% accuracy and would be an ideal model to deploy in an automated model in the healthcare setting.

+Please see final presentation for non-technical audiences for a comprehensive summary of this project.

-Please see comparison of models and accuracy scores below:
+Comparison of models and accuracy scores below:

 Dummy
 0.6370510396975425